DavidCheungTW/book-library/README.md

 ### Test by node

-1. use `book_library_dev_test` database
+1. use PGDATABASE in .env.test file
-2. change to book-library directory
+2. change directory to book-library
 3. run `npm test` to execute the test
-4. add test case to \*.test.js files
-5. run `npm test` to execute the test again

 ### Test by Postman

-1. use `book_library_dev` database
+1. use PGDATABASE in .env file
-2. change to book-library directory
+2. change directory to book-library
 3. run `npm start` to start testing
-4. input test cases in Postman and check results (remark: suggest to use \*.test.js test cases first, then you can add your own test case)
+4. input test cases in Postman and check results, for example:
-5. Example:

    Add Author record: